 In order to calm down when you are stressed, your body does everything it can to get rid of the hormones the stress has created-which is why you cry (your body is literally shedding the hormone).
 Your baby won’t create this hormone until after you have given birth to him.
 The stress hormone does not usually start to show up until the baby has been out of the womb for at least a few weeks.
 Other babies can take a few months to begin producing tears when they cry.
 Babies are fascinating creatures.
 There is no real proof that states just how babies learn the things they do or how long it takes them to learn those things.
 One thing is for certain: babies change every day and watching them grow up is amazing.

-Sun : Astronomically the Sun is fixed and it is the planets which are moving round Sun.
-Bu…
+The speed of Sun : Astronomically the Sun is fixed and it is the planets which are moving …